Alex Hawke: Political career

 Hawke was elected to Parliament as Member for Mitchell on 24 November 2007.
 There was a swing against the Liberals of 7.9 points, but Hawke won the seat with 61.6 per cent of the vote on a two-party-preferred basis.

 In his maiden speech in the House of Representatives, Hawke described his political beliefs as follows: "My brand of Liberalism is more interested in what we support than what we oppose.
 I want not just to resist those things that are harmful but to support those things that are good.
 I derive no satisfaction from opposing the growth of state sponsored welfare if I cannot fan the spark of family, enterprise, self-reliance and human dignity", for which he was praised by Liberal politician Tony Abbott for "a splendid maiden speech which managed to combine a robust expression of political philosophy and a hymn of praise to his splendid electorate."

-Hawke increased his margin at the 2010 federal election.
-With Gould again running against him, Hawke recorded a swing of 7.9 points and won the seat with 67.2 per cent of the two-party-preferred vote.
+Hawke increased his margin at the 2010 federal election, with a swing of 7.9 points and won the seat with 67.2 per cent of the two-party-preferred vote.

 In September 2015, Hawke was promoted to Assistant Minister to the Treasurer in the First Turnbull ministry.
-Following the re-election of the Turnbull Government, Hawke served as the Assistant Minister to the Minister for Immigration and Border Protection between 19 July 2016 and 20 December 2017.
+Following the re-election of the Turnbull government, Hawke served as the Assistant Minister to the Minister for Immigration and Border Protection between 19 July 2016 and 20 December 2017.

-Morrison Government
+Morrison government

 During the 2018 Liberal Party of Australia leadership spills, Hawke was a strong supporter of Scott Morrison and considered part of his inner circle, along with Steve Irons and Stuart Robert.
 Hawke was seen as the tactical leader of the effort to unseat Turnbull.
 After the first spill on 21 August 2018, where Peter Dutton unsuccessfully challenged Turnbull, Hawke began mobilising the numbers for Morrison, who subsequently defeated Dutton and Julie Bishop in a second ballot on 24 August.
 There were also claims that Hawke had inside information coming from Bert van Manen, one of the deputy whips, who was also part of Morrison's bible study group.

 In May 2019, Hawke was appointed as Minister for International Development and the Pacific and Assistant Minister for Defence.
 In December 2020, Hawke was appointed Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs in the Morrison ministry and served until May 2022, following the appointment of the Albanese ministry.